Online Auction Design Using Distribution-Free Uncertainty Quantification with Applications to E-Commerce: Conformal Online Auction Design

 \subsection{Construction of Prediction Intervals}

 We now construct the prediction intervals in Section \ref{mechanism} based on the historical data $\mathcal{D}$.
 Without loss of generality, let the number of data points $N=2n$.
 We randomly split the $2n$ data points equally into two sets: a set of \emph{training data}, and a set of \emph{calibration data}.
-To simplify the notations, we let $D_{\text{cal}}=\big\{(x_i,z_i,v_i)\ |\ i=1,2,\dots, n\big\}$ denote the set of calibration data, and $D_{\text{train}}=\big\{(x_i,z_i,v_i)\ |\ i=n+1,n+2,\dots, 2n\big\}$ denote the set of training data.
+To simplify the notations, we let $D_{\text{cal}}=\big\{(x_j,z_j,v_j)\ |\ j=1,2,\dots, n\big\}$ denote the set of calibration data, and $D_{\text{train}}=\big\{(x_j,z_j,v_j)\ |\ j=n+1,n+2,\dots, 2n\big\}$ denote the set of training data.
 We can use the machine learning algorithms $\mathcal{A}_n$ to estimate the regression function $\mu$ in Assumption \ref{assump:iiddata} based on the set of training data.
 That is, $\hat{\mu}_n=\mathcal{A}_n(D_{\text{train}})$.
 A recently developed conformal prediction method constructs prediction intervals for new response variables, offering conditional guarantees \citep{gibbs2023conformal} that are particularly pertinent to our analysis.

-We now outline the key steps of the conditional conformal prediction method, with additional details provided in Appendix \ref{A.detail}.
-For each bidder $i\in[m^*]$ in the new auction for the item with feature $z^*$ at time $T+1$, we define a primal prediction interval for her value $v_i^*$ as follows,
+We outline the key steps of the conditional conformal prediction method, with additional details provided in supplemental materials.
+For each bidder $i\in[m^*]$ in the new auction for an item with feature $z^*$ at time $T+1$, we define a primal prediction interval for their value $v_i^*$ as follows,